KTVK: Sale to Gray Television

 On May 3, 2021, Gray Television announced its intent to purchase the Meredith Local Media division, including KTVK and KPHO, for $2.7 billion.
-In Arizona, Gray owned KOLD-TV in Tucson.
+These would be Gray's second and third stations in Arizona, having already bought KOLD-TV in Tucson.
 The sale was completed on December 1.

 Local programming

 Newscasts

-KTVK had traditionally been the third-rated local station for news and had "long been viewed as a loser", with stints as "Total News" and later "Eyewitness News"; while the station briefly had momentum under Cecil Tuck in the early 1980s, it was unable to escape the ratings basement.
+From the beginning, KTVK placed a high premium on news.
+The McFarlands and Lewises saw themselves mostly as "newspeople, not TV people".
+Despite this, for most of its history, KTVK had been the third-rated local station for news and had "long been viewed as a loser" and "a joke" in the industry; the news programs had stints as Total News and later Eyewitness News.
+While the station briefly had momentum under news director Cecil Tuck in the early 1980s, it was unable to escape the ratings basement.
 The station frequently attempted to lure personalities from competing stations, with mixed results: Mary Jo West, the first female anchor in Phoenix at KOOL/KTSP, returned from a job at CBS News in 1983, but channel 3 was unsuccessful in hiring anchors from KPNX.
 West left in the summer of 1986.

 The station managed to shed its third-place positioning and become the market leader after the hiring of Miller and Alvidrez in 1986.
 However, the loss of ABC affiliation led to major changes for KTVK's news department.
-Chief among them was the launch of a three-hour morning newscast, Good Morning Arizona, initially hosted by Jodi Applegate, who would leave KTVK to host the weekend editions of The Today Show in 1996.
+Chief among them was the launch of a three-hour morning newscast, Good Morning Arizona; the program was initially hosted by Jodi Applegate, who would leave KTVK to host the weekend editions of The Today Show in 1996.
 By that time, Good Morning Arizona had beaten out all of its local and national competitors in the ratings.
 The station also transformed its 5 and 6 p.m. newscasts into the 90-minute Good Evening Arizona, and when KASW launched in 1995, KTVK produced a 9 p.m. newscast for the new station.

-KTVK itself, however, was later to prime time news than many independent stations.
-In 1996, it instead relaunched its 10 p.m. newscast as "Tonight Arizona", which later became "NewShow" and "The News Show".
+KTVK itself, however, was later to debut prime time news than many independent stations.
+In 1996, it instead relaunched its 10 p.m. newscast as Tonight Arizona, which later became NewShow and The News Show.
 This changed in 2008, when the station replaced 8 p.m. and 10 p.m. broadcasts with a 9 p.m. newscast and expanded Good Morning Arizona, bringing it to 52 hours a week of newscasts; a 10 p.m. broadcast was later reinstated in 2011.

 KTVK was also involved with news production and simulcasts for the Tucson market when Belo owned and operated KMSB, Tucson's Fox affiliate.
 In 2003, KMSB began a 9 p.m. newscast, which originally was produced in Phoenix and used news reporting from KMSB-employed reporters and from Tucson NBC affiliate KVOA.
 Additionally, from 2003 to 2012, KMSB simulcast Good Morning Arizona.